 - Spend extra time talking deeply about the personal spiritual implications of the trip and how this will affect team members’ lives moving forward when they get home.

 - Encourage journaling and time spent alone in prayer and reflection.

 - Remind participants that the trip doesn’t end emotionally and spiritually when the plane takes off for home.
 The processing will continue for weeks and months and even years to come.
-Team members, all of whom have shared the same experience, can now lean on one another in the future as they see just where God will take them.
+Team members, who have shared the same experience, can now lean on one another in the future as they see where God will take them.

-Additionally, for those in the church not able to physically join the mission trip abroad, consider challenging your small groups and/or Sunday School classes to adopt different people who are going out on the mission field.
-Commit to supporting them with prayer, finances, correspondence and follow-up support.
+Additionally, for those in the church unable to physically join the mission trip abroad, consider challenging your small groups and/or Sunday School classes to adopt different people going out on the mission field.
+Commit to supporting them with prayer, finances, correspondence, and follow-up support.
 These gestures will create a powerful impact in the lives of people in the field and back home.
 Especially as the believers return home with more “confidence in the faith” (1 Timothy 3:13).
 A visit to the mission field can alter a believer’s spiritual priorities.
-It can unleash the winds of change that can make the church back home a redemptive force in the community.
-And to that we say, to God be the glory!
+It can unleash the winds of change that make the church back home a redemptive force in the community.
+And to that, we say, to God be the glory!

 MAKE YOUR NEXT SUMMER MISSION TRIP YOUR BEST YET

 You don’t want to drop the ball on your next mission trip.
 Summer mission trips give your congregation a unique opportunity to serve others as you grow spiritually as a team.

 Our ACST team wants to help your next summer mission trip be your best yet.
 That’s why we put together this new guide detailing ten best summer mission trip practices.

 Whitney joined ACS Technologies in 2017 and is a Senior Product Marketing Manager in the market department.
 Prior to ACST, Whitney worked at Blackbaud for 11 years in various roles focusing on churches and other non-profits.